thrasymache/finitelycomputable-microsites/helloworld-cherrypy/README.rst

 HelloWorld-CherryPy
 ===================

-This application provides a single endpoint wherever it is mounted.
+finitelycomputable.helloworld_cherrypy provides a hello_world endpoint using
+the CherryPy framework wherever it is mounted.